Summer’s heat and humidity can be unpleasant for anyone, but they can be especially unpleasant if you’re pregnant.

 While these are often not cause for concern, and can be easily treated by changing the type of clothing you’re wearing or moisturizing the affected area, it’s important to alert your doctor to any changes.
-Dr. Stuck also encourages women to wear SPF daily, and apply extra amounts if they’ll be outside for an extended period of time.
+Dr. Eisenhuth also encourages women to wear SPF daily, and apply extra amounts if they’ll be outside for an extended period of time.

 Swelling isn’t exclusive to the summer heat.
 Whether you’re at the peak of pregnancy in the summer or winter, swelling is a common pregnancy symptom.
 However, summer heat can make it even worse.
-Dr. Stuck offers these tips for reducing the effects of swelling.
+Dr. Eisenhuth offers these tips for reducing the effects of swelling.

 - Keep your legs elevated at all times using hammocks, rolled up towels, foot rests or other items